-Covid-19 Data
+COVID-19 Data

-As the nation began to experience the effects of Covid-19, the NWP team mobilized to collect data monthly to capture these changes among NWP/RISE participants.
+As the nation began to experience the effects of COVID-19, the NWP team mobilized to collect data monthly to capture these changes among NWP/RISE participants.
 The sixmonth data cycle was changed to data collection that occurred monthly.
-The rapidly changing landscape of our community is shown in the Covid-19 RSSA chart.
-The first plot is the mean of 47 Active members between October 2019 through March 2020.
+The rapidly changing landscape of our community is shown in the COVID-19 RSSA chart.
+The first plot is the mean of 47 Active members' scores from October 2019 through March 2020.
 These values were established to represent the baseline RSSA scores for members.
-Each proceeding month included data from at least 42 Active members with the exception of April.
-The sample size in April 2021 was too small to report, therefore that data was not included.
+Each proceeding month in 2020 through March 2021 included data from at least 42 Active members.

-In Springfield, Mo the city declared a state of emergency on March 16, 2020 followed by the Stay-At-Home order on March 26, 2020.
+The City of Springfield, Missouri, declared a state of emergency on March 16, 2020, followed by the Stay-At-Home order on March 26.
 Many NWP/RISE members work in the service industry and were furloughed until further notice.
-The changes in employment can be seen in the green line with square markers.
+Changes in employment can be seen in the green line with square markers.
 The mask mandate was ordered on July 16.
-At this point, families note increased stress, poor mental health and have a statistical decrease in psychosocial and environmental stressors noted in the red line with round markers.
-Community engagement, social support systems, income, and most markers decreased through July 2020.
-Even with weekly food distribution at the Fairbanks Community Hubs, members continued to report food insecurity.
-Promises of financial assistance and unemployment helped improve the markers through fall 2020.
+At this point, families noted increased stress and poor mental health and had a dramatic decrease in psychosocial and environmental stressors scores, noted in the red line with round markers.
+Scores for community engagement, social support systems, income, and most markers decreased through July.
+Even with weekly food distribution at the Fairbanks Community Hub, members continued to report food insecurity.
+Increased unemployment benefits and federal financial assistance helped improve the markers through fall 2020.
 The Drew Lewis Foundation was able to receive CARES Act funds to assist Active members with rent, utilities, food, and childcare.
-Members continue to report anxiety regarding the long-term effects of Covid-19 on their self-sufficiency.
+Members continue to report anxiety regarding the long-term effects of COVID-19 on their self-sufficiency.